 Picnic Pavilions: A number of picnic pavilions are available for rental, accommodating from 30 to 200 people.
 Please make advance reservations by calling 888-PA-PARKS.
 Pavilions that are not reserved are available free of charge on a first-come, first-served basis.
 There are ADA accessible fishing piers, picnic pavilions, picnic tables and grills at the East Pier and West Pier areas.

 Picnic Shelters: There are three enclosed day use picnic shelters in the Waterworks Area.
 Shelters include electricity, water, picnic tables and a fireplace.
 Advanced reservations must be made by calling 888-PA-PARKS.

 Swimming: The sandy beaches, washed by the clear waters of Lake Erie, provide visitors with the only surf swimming within the Commonwealth of Pennsylvania.
 Beaches are open daily from Memorial Day Weekend to Labor Day, unless otherwise posted.
 The regular hours are noon to 7:30 PM.
 For more information, call the park office at 814-833-7424.

 Beach 1: This long stretch of sand is located near the park entrance and has a beach house (without concessions).

 Barracks Beach: Near Beach 1, this beach has modern restrooms and three first-come, first-served picnic pavilions.

-Beginning in 2015, smoking is prohibited on Barracks Beach and in the swimming area.
+Smoking is prohibited on Barracks Beach and in the swimming area.
 For visitors who smoke and still want to use this beach, designated areas adjacent to the beach are provided.
 The restriction includes cigarettes, pipes, cigars, e-cigarettes or other handheld, lighted smoking devices.